 - agreeing policies for the service in accordance with national and local guidelines; - which bids and programmes the JAS will become involved with determining future strategy - approve audit reports, recommendations and actions. - Adopt appropriate accreditation schemes and assure legal compliance of the service.

 The JAB is responsible for approving the following:

-- Final form bid submissions created by the service. - JAS five-year service plan the JAS budgets, optimisation and management of reserves, resources and future investments for service development
+- Final form bid submissions created by the service. - JAS five-year service plan

 The JAB shall make recommendations to the two participating Councils on: